arcthur/mycache/README.md

 const mycache = new Mycache({
   name: 'mycache', // name prefix of key
   oldItemsCount: 0.2, // this count of old items
-});
+  stores: ['indexedDB', 'localStorage'], // use first store if system support });
 ```